wtsi-npg/bcviz/README.md

     http://localhost:8888/demo

-5. To generate a demo for your own data, change to demo/custom directory, execute demo.py script and follow the displayed prompt.
+5. To generate a demo for your own data, change to demo/custom directory, execute demo.py script:

+    python demo.py

+   Follow the displayed prompt.
 The script generates index.html and main.js files that are specific to your input.
 The visuals are displayed at

     http://localhost:8888/demo/custom